punk-raider/divante-php-standard-develop/README.md

 It is possible to modify structures in order to achieve a business result and meet the technical requirements.
 It is possible to use further or different libraries than those existing in the structure, which should be added in `composer.json`

+### Solution
+App runs inside the container only.
+Run from outside the container: `make supplier-sync supplier=supplier_name`
+Run from inside the container: `php bin/console divante:supplier-sync name_supplier`